tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 ##### Videos
 Visiting a lot of conferences can get expensive really fast.
 Thankfully most conferences put their talks online on youtube.
 This enables everyone to watch them in their own time and use this as a tool to learn new stuff.
 I try to balance the amount of netflix
 I watch with the amount of technical videos.
 Although I have to be honest...
-This isn't easy. (maybe mention clean code videos or devoxx/youtube)
+This isn't easy.
+Great resources for example are the Clean Code videos made by Uncle Bob (Robert Martin).
+If you want to learn about new Java technologies Devoxx posts all their talks online.

 ##### Lightning talks, Blog Posts
-I have grouped lightning talks and blog posts together because generally one can be turned into the other.
-Both should be a short summary of something you know.
-Since you are explaining something to a group of people it means that you need to have a general idea of what you are talking about.
-So you should have done some research in advance or it could be about something you read or viewed.
+Everything I have talked about in the past paragraphs can be used to as an inspiration to create lightning talks or blog posts.
+This is a great way to share new insights you've gained.
+Since you're going to talk about it in front of a group of people you need to push yourself just that little bit more to know enough about something.

 #### Don't forget